LQR-CBF-RRT*: Safe and Optimal Motion Planning: LQR-CBF-RRT*

-We introduce \textbf{LQR-CBF-RRT*} algorithm as an extension of CBF-RRT \cite{yang2019sampling} that incorporates HOCBF constraints \eqref{eq:hocbf} checking for collision avoidance, and LQR policy \eqref{eq:LQRPolicy} for control synthesis. \begin{rem} We select HOCBF\cite{Xiao2019} to encode safety constraints to ensure our motion planner can generalize well to systems with arbitrary relative degrees.
-More importantly, the proposed framework does not limit enforcing safety in the state to the same relative degree.
-For example, we can enforce safety constraints on position for obstacle avoidance and velocity for additional safety requirements. \end{rem} During each iteration, a state, denoted as $x_{\mathrm{samp}}$ is sampled from an uniform distribution on the configuration space.
+In this section, we introduce \textbf{LQR-CBF-RRT*} algorithm \ref{alg:Ada_LQR-CBF-RRT*} as an extension of CBF-RRT \cite{yang2019sampling} that incorporates HOCBF constraints \eqref{eq:hocbf} checking for collision avoidance, and LQR policy \eqref{eq:LQRPolicy} for optimal control synthesis.
+We aim to solve \ref{Problem1} using sampling-based motion planning.
+Our framework encodes goal-reaching and safety requirements during the control synthesis procedure in the $\textit{steering}$ function (Line \ref{alg: steer1}, \ref{alg: steer2} in Algorithm \ref{alg:Ada_LQR-CBF-RRT*}).
+To ensure asymptotic optimality \cite{solovey2020revisiting}, an $\textit{rewiring}$ procedure (Line \ref{line:rewring_begin} in Algorithm \ref{alg:Ada_LQR-CBF-RRT*}) is included.
+For each iteration, a state, denoted as $x_{\mathrm{samp}}$ is sampled from an uniform distribution on the configuration space.
 The $x_{\mathrm{samp}}$ then used as an input in function $\texttt{NearbyNode}$ to find a set $\mathcal{X}_{\mathrm{near}}$ of its nearby nodes.
 The $\texttt{Nearest}$ is then used to select its closest neighbor node $x_{\mathrm{nearest}}$ from the tree.
-Next, the function $\texttt{LQR-CBF-Steer}$ is used to synthesize controls based on computed optimal gain and steer the state from $x_{\mathrm{nearest}}$ to $x_{\mathrm{samp}}$.
+Next, the function $\texttt{LQR-CBF-Steer}$ \ref{algorithm:LQR-CBF-Steer} is used to synthesize controls based on computed optimal gain and steer the state from $x_{\mathrm{nearest}}$ to $x_{\mathrm{samp}}$.
 The resultant trajectory is denoted as $\sigma$ and its end node in $\sigma$ is $x_{\mathrm{new}}$.
 At the stage of $\texttt{ChooseParent}$, the function takes in the computed $x_{\mathrm{new}}$ and set $\mathcal{X}_{\mathrm{near}}$ to compute state trajectories and corresponding costs from $x_{\mathrm{new}}$ to all the nearby nodes defined in $\mathcal{X}_{\mathrm{near}}$.
 The trajectory with the minimum cost, denoted as $\sigma_{\mathrm{min}}$, is used and its end node is defined as $x_{\textrm{min}}$.
 After this step, $x_{\mathrm{new}}$ and its edge are added to the tree.
 To asymptotically optimize the existing tree, the $\texttt{Rewire}$ function is used.
 During this procedure, the $\texttt{LQR-CBF-Steer}$ is used to check whether the cost for each nearby node $x_{\mathrm{nn}} \in \mathcal{X}_{\mathrm{near}}$ can be optimized.
 The $x_{\mathrm{nn}}$ that returns the minimum costs is rewired to $x_{\mathrm{new}}$, and the corresponding cost is updated.